Patriot Park Design

 Phase 3 of the project proposes an Education Center from which Patriot Park Foundation can provide information to both military and civilian visitors about services available to assist active duty troops and veterans.
 The center will also house meeting rooms, a theater and indoor GWOT displays.
 Future plans also envision a challenge course where veterans can gather and compete in military style challenges as they and their families renew friendships.

-A Phase 1 plan has been proposed to provide a start to the project while awareness and funding is being raised for the Patriot Park GWOT Memorial.
-Phase 1 an entrance pavilion that will display 7000 dog tags suspended from the ceiling.
+A Phase 1 plan for 2021 has been built to provide a start to the project while awareness and funding is being raised for the Patriot Park GWOT Memorial.
+Phase 1 consists of the Field of Honor Flags Display contains over 7000 flags, one for each service member who has died in the Global War on Terror.
 The display will put into perspective the enormous sacrifice made by the courageous members of our military.
-Story boards will also be part of the design as well as a scaled down version of the Memorial Plaza.
+Story boards will also be part of the design as well as a large US flag and flags of the military branches.
 A plan view of the Phase 1 design is included on this web site.